Back

 recommend this type of carpet to consumers without sufficient fiber knowledge

 or experience.
-Because polyester is so inexpensive to manufacture and
+Because polyester is so inexpensive to manufacture and higher profits using this fiber, carpet manufacturers continually try to

 Because prices are